 Bart Hardin is UK’s director of government relations.
 Bart comes to UK following a more than 25-year career in the senior levels of state government.
 Most recently, Bart served as a senior advisor to Kentucky Senate President Robert Stivers.
 He also has worked the Governor's Office for Policy and Management and the Office of Budget Review.
 He is a UK alum with both undergraduate and graduate degrees from the University of Kentucky.

-The University of Kentucky welcomed Eric King as the Director of Federal Relations in November 2014.
-In this role, Eric strengthens the relationships between the federal government and the University, and communicates UK’s research activities and opportunities for Congressional budgetary support and policy development.
+As the Director of Federal Relations, Eric King strengthens the relationships between the federal government and the University, and communicates UK’s research activities and opportunities for Congressional budgetary support and policy development.
 Previously, Eric served as director for government affairs and community at the Kentucky Association of Electric Cooperatives and United Utility Supply.
 In this role, Eric led all federal, state and government relations efforts for a statewide association representing 24 consumer-owned electric distribution utilities, as well as two generation and transmission cooperatives that, collectively, serve nearly 2 million Kentuckians.
 Prior to his work with KAEC, Eric served as a Legislative Assistant on Senate Minority and Republican Leader Mitch McConnell's senior staff.
 In a number of pivotal roles over five years of work with Sen. McConnell, Eric served as an adviser on energy, agriculture and environmental policy.
 Significantly, he managed the passage of the 2013 Farm Bill, while developing an extensive network of contacts among Capitol Hill Congressional committees, key agencies and the Executive Branch.
 Eric is a graduate of Murray State University, where he was Student Body President and a member of the university’s Board of Regents.

 Lobbying Disclosure at the University of Kentucky